shenmin/fpjson-bug-demo/README.md

 The LkJSON unit also has some bugs.
 Here is the version I modified, since the original version has not been updated for more than 10 years.

 [A bug when parsing \\"\\"](https://github.com/sysrpl/JsonTools/issues/11) was also found in the JsonTools unit.
-And it is fixed by [@damoasda](https://github.com/damoasda/JsonTools/commit/cb047060060d00c8f8c233c399357122ec1c642f).
+And it was fixed by [@damoasda](https://github.com/damoasda/JsonTools/commit/cb047060060d00c8f8c233c399357122ec1c642f).
 I applied the fixed version of JsonTools here.